anniefenton/milestone-project-1/README.md

 Code that was taken from other sources has been credited in the .html files and includes it's URL source.
 Sources are Code Insitute's project videos and Bootstrap documentation.

 ### Content
+All code, except where credited to other, was written by the developer.
 ### Media
 ### Code
 ### Acknowledgements